 - Thyroid and Iodine – how iodine affects thyroid?

-- All About Thyroid – brief summary of thyroid disorder, deficiency symptoms, and more
+- All About Thyroid – summary of thyroid disorder and symptoms.

-- At Home Thyroid Test – a comprehensive test that measures TSH, free T4, free T3, and TPO.
+- At Home Thyroid Test – a comprehensive test that measures TSH, free T4, free T3, and TPO antibodies.

 What are normal TSH levels?

-The distribution of TSH levels in healthy population is an almost bell curve (but non-Gaussian distribution) and skewed towards the higher TSH levels.
-The data for 1,671 healthy Danish women are plotted in the figure below.
+The TSH distribution in healthy population is an almost bell curve (but non-Gaussian distribution—not symmetric).
+It skews towards the higher TSH levels.
+Data for 1,671 healthy Danish women are plotted in the figure below.

 What are the reasons for high TSH levels?